What To Do If You Are Injured on a Cruise Ship

 What should passengers do after a cruise ship accident?

-Passengers often report the incident to crew members, seek medical evaluation if necessary, and document the location where the incident occurred.
+Passengers who experience an accident on a cruise ship often report the incident to crew members, seek medical evaluation if necessary, and document the location where the incident occurred.
+Travelers sometimes also keep copies of medical records or incident reports created during onboard treatment.

 Are cruise ship injuries handled differently from accidents on land?